rhpo/life.js/docs/README.md

 For this tutorial, we will need to import some tools to be able to make our game.
 + **Required Objects/Classes** &nbsp;&nbsp;&horbar; &nbsp;&nbsp;<u>World</u> &nbsp;&bull;&nbsp; <u>Shape</u> &nbsp;&bull;&nbsp; <u>GameLoop</u> .

-For sure, there is alot of tools in **LifeJS**, we will be representing the basic and nessesary ones.
+For sure, there is alot of tools in **LifeJS**, we will be representing the basic and necessary ones.
 If you want to learn everything, do it yourself by reading our API.
 + Importing requirements:

 ```js